RedisGears/RedisGears/docs/readers.md

 The reader scans the entire database for keys.
 For each key found, it returns the key as a string record.

-Its operation can be controlled by the following means:
+Its operation can be controlled as follows:

   * Glob-like pattern: generates records only for key names that match the pattern
   * Scan count: the amount of effort each scan iteration will invest